 What Is Involved with Functional Rhinoplasty?

-How Long Will My Recovery Time Be?
+How Long Will Be My Recovery Time?

-Rest and relaxation are very important to help you heal following surgery.
+Relaxation is significant to help you heal following surgery.
 There may be some bruising and swelling, but those should start to go away within a week after surgery.
 If you have a desk job, it is generally safe for you to return to work one week after surgery.
 If your job requires more physical activity and exertion, you should wait for an additional two to three weeks.
 Strenuous exercise should be avoided for the first month following surgery.

 Will My Insurance Cover the Surgery?